 If you are interested in a course that is closed to registrations, you will be placed on a wait list and another session may be scheduled if there is enough demand.
 You may also be contacted if a participant cancels his/her paid registration.

 Registration is on a first-paid, first serve basis.
 Full payment is due no later than 10 business days prior to the course start date.
-Acceptable forms of payment are credit cards and checks.
+Acceptable form of payment is a credit card.

 No, we do not provide financial aid or scholarships.